 Riga, the Cinereous Vulture released with Vultures Back To LIFE in Bulgaria, is also in the nearby area.
 The project team is closely following her movements with GPS tracking to help ensure her safety.

-The death toll increased from nine to twelve Griffon Vultures.
+The death toll increased from nine to eleven Griffon Vultures.
 It is possible that more vultures have been affected but not discovered.

 Not only is this area the largest Griffon Vulture colony in mainland Greece but it is also an important wintering area for vultures.
 One of the visitors includes our Cinereous Vulture Riga, wintering there for the second year in a row.
 Vultures Back To LIFE released Riga in Bulgaria as part of the project's efforts to reintroduce the species in the country.
 Just before the poisoning incident, Riga thankfully moved to the northernmost roosting site of the area near Embesos (60 km from Messolonghi) and returned to Messolonghi while the case was still unresolved on 13 February.
 The management body of the Messolonghi-Akarnanika area with the support of the Forestry Ministry initiated emergency action this past Friday to Sunday to protect Riga.
 The Vultures Back To LIFE staff was in constant contact with them and informing them of Riga's movements with the transmitter every 30 minutes to ensure that the vulture would not get poisoned and to help the local team on the ground to discover the poison bait and react.
 In the end, Riga did not feed on the poison bait, nor the other Griffon Vultures with GPS transmitters that are now nesting in Akarnanika (50 km from Messolonghi).